leonkarn/big-data-with-spark/README.md

 python pipeline.py -u https://files.grouplens.org/datasets/movielens/ml-100k.zip -z 'ml-100k.zip'
 ~~~

-To run the tests run this command in your terminal
+To run the tests run this command in your terminal (Run tests only after having run the program with the command above)

 ~~~
 pytest py_tests.py